 4] Developer installed backdoor

 One of the most dangerous backdoors on a computer or computer network is the one installed by the developer.
-In some cases, application developers place backdoors in a product that they can use whenever the need arises.
+In some cases, application developers embed backdoors in a product that they can use whenever needed.

 They do it if they want to give law enforcement access, spy on citizens, if the product is being sold by a rival, among other reasons.